andressanchezr4/ShortMaker/README.md

 # ShortMaker
-Takes a YT video and downloads, slices it and add captions to it.
+Takes a YT video url and downloads, slices it and add captions to it.

 ## Script Description
 - run.py --> Script to implement ShortMaker